nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-10-6-4.md

 The Previewer component is now scalable to guarantee service continuity and also support more user traffic by having several previewers for one application.

 New properties have been introduced on ARender Previewer side in order to control the High-Availability deployment.
-A MongoDB backend is required to store sessions and OAuth2 data.
+A MongoDB backend is required to store sessions and OAuth 2 data.

 You can find below the properties controlling this part:
 <div class="table-scroll">